-Text by Paloma Alarcó, Head of Curator of Modern Painting, Museo Nacional Thyssen-Bornemisza.
+Text by Paloma Alarcó, Head of Modern Painting Conservation, Thyssen-Bornemisza National Museum.

 Dimensions: 200 x 275 mm (width x height)